bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

 -->
 {{ MACROS___make_sidecar_table("eyetrack.EyeTrackingRequired") }}

+Note that `StimulusPresentation.ScreenSize`,
+`StimulusPresentation.ScreenResolution` and `StimulusPresentation.ScreenDistance`
+from `*_events.json` files
-Note that `ScreenSize`, `ScreenResolution` and `ScreenDistance` are REQUIRED as they are considered essential in eye-tracking data analysis.
+are REQUIRED as they are considered essential in eye-tracking data analysis.

 #### Recommended fields